 - Book Buddies connects teen volunteers with reluctant K-3rd grade readers for reading practice and encouragement.

-- Tumblebooks, Hoopla, Kanopy Kids, Cloud Library, and the Ohio Digital Library offer bountiful audiobooks, chapter books, picture books, EZ readers, read alongs, animated story books, music, movies, magazines and more.
+- Tumblebooks, Hoopla, Kanopy Kids, and Ohio Digital Library offer bountiful audiobooks, chapter books, picture books, EZ readers, read alongs, animated story books, music, movies, magazines and more.
 All you need is a Wright Library library card or eCard.

 - Educational resources for parents include recorded programs about homeschooling, creating an educational environment at home, recommended educational apps, and more.